 The Sentry is a short standalone Marvel comics run that is the first appearance of Bob Reynolds aka The Sentry.
 But who is the Sentry?
-Well, until this book he was no one and even in this book most people think he’s no one.
+Well, until this book he was no one and even in this book most people still think he’s no one.
 This book does show, however, that it is possible to create an entirely new superhero from scratch instead of just repackaging an existing best selling name.
+(Take note writers).

 Bob knows that he used to be a superhero.
 He knows that all he needs to do is take his super serum and he’ll become one again.
 But he also knows that something happened to erase everyone else’s memory of him ever being a superhero.
 The Avengers don’t know him anymore and no one can back up his claim.
 Is he just making it all up?
 Maybe he’s delusional.

 Bob’s wife catches him drinking the super serum and takes him for a pathetic drunk.
 She doesn’t know of his alter ego and leaves him a wreck on the kitchen floor.
 Bob knows he could lose everything but he also knows that there is a threat big enough to warrant his return.
 He just has to prove to everyone that he’s not actually delusional.

 The Sentry is one of the most original plots I’ve read in a Marvel comic book in quite some time.
 Superhero comics often tackle the issue of identity but this one takes it from a new perspective.
 Bob has to have faith in himself when all evidence points to the contrary and everyone is telling him he’s insane.

 It also stands as a solid allegory for addiction and substance abuse.
 No one else can see the evidence that his consumption of this mysterious elixir gives him powers.
 Just as those who consume alcohol or drugs to make themselves feel more superhuman he could just be fooling himself.
 Even the reader is left unsure for a large part of the run.